How to Get a Loan If You're Self-Employed

 Now that you know how loans work for self-employed borrowers and understand the obstacles you may face, let's examine your loan options.

-Also known as a cash advance, a payday loan is a short-term loan typically paid back on your next payday.
-Payday loans give you early access to small amounts of money, usually under $1,000.
+A Cash Advance is a short-term loan typically paid back on your next payday.
+A Cash Advance gives you early access to small amounts of money, usually under $1,000.
 This could allow you to cover emergency expenses if you live paycheck to paycheck until your business takes off.

 Installment Loans